emdupre/core-git-course/_episodes/01-local.md

 - "Always write a log message when committing changes"
 ---

-Version control is centred round the notion of a *repository* which holds your directories and files.
+Version control is centered round the notion of a *repository* which holds your directories and files.
 We'll start by looking at a local repository.
 The local repository is set up in a directory in your local file system (local machine).
 For this we will use the command line interface.